appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 again and again.
 Using an application server with a Servlet-Engine can be a great help here.
-Beside the fact, that parsing configuration like the `@Route` annotation, will be done only once when the application server starts, You additionally have the possiblity to do all that expensive stuff in an `ìnit()` method that'll be invoked by the application server when the `Servlet` is instanciated and initialized at startup.
+Beside the fact, that parsing configuration like the `@Route` annotation, will be done only once when the application server starts, You additionally have the possiblity to do all that expensive stuff in an `ìnit()` method that'll be invoked by the application server when the servlet is instanciated and initialized at startup.
 Let's extend our previous example

 ```php